Teksta versija

 [20 June 2019; 6 May 2021]

 Section 30.
-(1) The highest amount offered shall be paid for the immovable property bid within two weeks but for the movable property - within a week from the day of the auction, unless the provisions of the auction provide for another time period.
+(1) The highest amount offered shall be paid for the immovable property bid within two weeks but for the movable property - within a week from the day of the auction, unless the provisions of the auction provide for another term.
 The amount of the lodged security (Section 16) shall be included in the amount of the purchase.

 [8 July 2011]

-Section 30.1 (1) If the provisions of the auction provide for an instalments purchase of immovable property or special conditions for use, a purchase contract shall be entered into with a legal person whose debt of taxes, including duties and mandatory State social insurance contributions, in Latvia does not exceed EUR 150.
+Section 30.1 (1) If the provisions of the auction provide for a hire purchase of immovable property or special conditions for use, a purchase contract shall be entered into with a legal person whose debt of taxes, including fees and mandatory State social insurance contributions, in Latvia does not exceed EUR 150.
 Payment of taxes shall be verified prior to validating the results of the auction by taking into account the information entered into the information system specified by the Cabinet - the public tax debtors' database of the State Revenue Service, and also the last data updated in the Administration System of Immovable Property Tax.

 (2) A legal person who has bid the highest price but in respect of whom a tax debt has been established in accordance with the procedures laid down in Paragraph one of this Section shall lose the lodged security (Section 16) and the immovable property shall be offered to the buyer who has bid the next highest price.